square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 - Adding funds to a gift card
 - Viewing gift card activities

-This sample application also including sample code for generating gift cards' payment barcodes for Square POS using 3rd party libraries such as [bwip-js](https://github.com/metafloor/bwip-js).
+This sample application also includes sample code for generating gift cards' payment barcodes for Square POS using 3rd party libraries such as [bwip-js](https://github.com/metafloor/bwip-js).

 In addition to the Gift Cards API and the Gift Card Activities API, the application uses the following Square APIs for an integrated experience: